rljacobson/jasper2/_posts/2015-01-28-the-grammar-of-mathematical-expressions.markdown

 {% endraw %}
 {% endhighlight %}

-But now we have a new problem: implicit multiplication does not respect order of operations!
+But now we have a new problem: implicit multiplication does not respect order of operations.
 This grammar generates the following parse tree for the input `4x+3`.

 <img style="width:auto;" src="assets/images/posts/MathGrammar/modified_parse_tree.png">